 A Different Way of Brain Processing: Dyslexia

-This collection of books, ‘A Different Way of Brain Processing’ gives a broader understanding of dyslexia, celebrating its diversity rather than seeing it as a disability.
+This collection of books, ‘A Different Way of Brain Processing’ gives a broader understanding of dyslexia, celebrating its diversity rather than seeing it as solely a disability.
 By considering both the strengths and challenges dyslexia can create, I aim to encourage and inspire those with dyslexia, as well as inform those around them.
-The books were informed by face to face interviews, questionaires, current research surrounding Dyslexia and my personal experience.
+The books were informed by face to face interviews, questionaires, current research and my personal experience.
 Dyslexics often have an alternative perspective on the world.
 Instead of trying to make children less dyslexic, we should aim to be better at being dyslexic!

 If you are interested in reading about the Creative Dyslexia workshops I run please see here.